Thank you for considering donation to the Humanity Gifts Registry of Pennsylvania.

 What is the Humanity Gifts Registry of Pennsylvania?

-The Humanity Gifts Registry (HGR) is a nonprofit agency of the Commonwealth of Pennsylvania concerned primarily with
+Founded in 1883, the Humanity Gifts Registry (HGR) of the Commonwealth of Pennsylvania is the only nonprofit agency in the state with

-the receipt and distribution of bodies donated to all medical and dental schools in
+then coordinates the distribution of donated bodies to medical and dental schools

 How do I donate my body directly to PCOM?